 Labs: Laboratory work is important in any science class.
 The best way to get to know the Universe is to go up and poke and prod it to see how it reacts back (within reason).
 You will need to purchase a lab notebook from the bookstore in which to keep track of your experimental work.
 Lab notebooks will be handed in to be graded the class period following the lab.
 The lab will be written up by each student and submitted to Moodle.
 Labs cannot be made up but I will drop your lowest score.

-Since labs are in-person this term, please be mindful of COVID-19 and help keep yourself and others safe.
-There is no longer a mask requirement while on campus.
+Since labs are in-person this term, we have a mask requirement while on campus.
+From Temporary Administrative Rule No. 5095-07: